 UK ME Research Collaborative

-Since its inception in 2013, the UK ME Research Collaborative (MERC), formerly known as the CFS/M.E.
-Research Collaborative or CMRC, has successfully brought together significant numbers of researchers from across the UK and internationally with charities, mainstream funders and patients.
+Established in 2013, the UK ME Research Collaborative (MERC), formerly known as the CFS/M.E.
+Research Collaborative or CMRC, successfully brought together significant numbers of researchers from across the UK and internationally with charities, mainstream funders and patients.

-Aiming to drive interest and funding in CFS/ME research - which, as highlighted by the MERC's 2016 M.E./CFS Research Funding report, represents just 0.02% of all active grants given by UK mainstream funding agencies - the MERC has held five successful conferences, initiated and supported new collaborations, worked with mainstream funders and secured interest from pharma/industry, and brought researchers in from outside of the field as well as partners from charities covering overlapping illnesses.
+Aiming to drive interest and funding in M.E. research - which, as highlighted by the MERC's 2016 M.E./CFS Research Funding report, represents just 0.02% of all active grants given by UK mainstream funding agencies - the MERC initiated and supported new collaborations, worked with mainstream funders and secured interest from pharma/industry, and brought researchers in from outside of the field as well as partners from charities covering overlapping illnesses.

 The M.E./CFS Biomedical Partnership and DecodeME